 In 2007, two mothers had no other children, and one mother had three older children living in another country.

 In 2008, one mother had three other children, and nothing is known about the other mother.

-In 2009, nothing is known about the three mothers.
+In 2009, nothing is known about either mother.